JackWuerfelUB/IE482-SP24-PROJECT/README.md

 ## How to Run the Code (1 of 2) - For Basic UR5 package Capabilties
-- (delete this) Now that your audience has installed the necessary software, how do they run it?

 Run the following code:
 >RVIZ and Gazebo should open.
    ```
    roslaunch ur5_robotiq85_moveit_config demo_gazebo.launch
    ```

 ## Demonstration (2 of 2) - For Robotic Bartender
-- (delete this) Use a combination of screen shots, video, and paragraph explanation to show off your project.

 - The first image below shows the custom gazebo simulated world we created for this demonstration.
 The robot is positioned on a table and their is a beer can in front of it.
 ![Model in Gazebo](https://github.com/JackWuerfelUB/IE482-SP24-PROJECT/blob/main/Media/DEMO2%20-%20Bartender%20bot/1%20-%20Bot%20spawned%20in%20empty%20world%20with%20rvix%20in%20background.png)